 Similarly, the International Association of Chiefs of Police (IACP) held that the term "juvenile delinquent" should be reserved for children who commit criminal offenses and who are in need of supervision or treatment.
-By contrast, the IACP suggested that the term "unruly child" be applied to children who commit status offenses, are ungovernable or habitually truant from school, and are in need of treatment for those problems.50 state-whether they are status offenders, neglected youths, or dependent youths-has spawned a variety of legal designations.
+By contrast, the IACP suggested that the term "unruly child" be applied to children who commit status offenses, are ungovernable or habitually truant from school, and are in need of treatment for those problems.50

+The idea that noncriminal juvenile delinquents are in need of special treatment and supervision by the state-whether they are status offenders, neglected youths, or dependent youths-has spawned a variety of legal designations.
 Although Georgia, Ohio, and North Dakota joined the IACP in using the term "unruly child," many other states have adopted one or more of the following categorizations: